Directives

 Generate Event

-The PREINPUT option is used to generate a PxPlus CTL event whenever the identified COM event occurs.
+The PREINPUT option is used to generate a PxPlus CTL event whenever the identified external control event occurs.
 This format simplifies the event interface by eliminating the need to create an OOP object to manage events.
 This format will work across WindX.
-The event process does not have access to any event parameters as it will not be running in-line when the event occurs.
+The event process does not have access to any event parameters, as it will not be running in-line when the event occurs.

 Remove Event